Rose Essential Oil

 2/5 Evidence Score

 Rose essential oil is a steam-distilled volatile oil from the petals of Rosa damascena, the Damask rose, and to a lesser extent Rosa centifolia, the cabbage rose.
 It is one of the most studied aromatherapy oils for relaxation, mood, and pain support, and its complex chemistry includes citronellol, geraniol, nerol, phenylethyl alcohol, and trace amounts of stearoptene constituents.
-Small randomized aromatherapy trials suggest that inhaled or topically applied Damask rose oil can help reduce state anxiety, perceived pain, and physiological arousal in settings such as labor, preoperative anxiety, and dysmenorrhea, while a 2017 evidence review found broadly favorable effects across 13 clinical trials.
+Small randomized aromatherapy trials suggest that inhaled or topically applied Damask rose oil can help reduce state anxiety, perceived pain, and physiological arousal in settings such as labor, preoperative anxiety, and dysmenorrhea, while an evidence review found broadly favorable effects across multiple clinical trials.
 Effects are modest and short-term, the volume of high-quality research is still small, and rose essential oil is intended for external aromatherapy or carefully diluted topical use rather than oral consumption.

 Benefits